joemoose/dungeoneers.d20/docs/appendix-g.md

 **SPOOR**

-You can construct a trophy by scouting a creature’s lair and taking something from it or spending at least a week researching the creature using adequate resources.
+You can construct a trophy by scouting a creature’s lair and taking something from it or spending d6 days researching the creature using adequate resources.
 This spoor trophy is destroyed on use.

 ## Thief Class